prometheusresearch-archive/react-stylesheet/README.md

 })
 ```

-As you can see we defined an override for original stylesheet which replaces
+As you can see, we defined an override for the original stylesheet which replaces
-`<button />` and `<div />` with versions of component which attach some CSS
+`<button />` and `<div />` with versions of the components which attach some CSS
 class names.

-Similarly we can define stylesheet which styles DOM component with inline
+Similarly we can define a stylesheet which styles a DOM component with inline
 styles:

 ```javascript